 Create wallets and send transactions with Circle APIs and SDKs.
 No node

-setup or low-level signing for supported chains; or bring your own node with Signing APIs.
+setup or low-level signing required for supported chains.
+For unsupported chains, bring your own node with Signing APIs.

 You retain custody